lavalex2003/emaktab/README.md

 # eMaktab for Home Assistant

-интеграция Home Assistant для электронного дневника **emaktab.uz**.

-## Возможности

-- Получение данных школьного дня
-- Нормализованные уроки:
-  - предмет
-  - тема
-  - домашнее задание
-  - оценка
-- Расчёт среднего балла за день
-- Поддержка нескольких детей
-- Настройка через UI Home Assistant

-## Установка

-### Через HACS (рекомендуется)
-1. Добавьте репозиторий как Custom Repository
-2. Установите интеграцию **eMaktab**
-3. Перезапустите Home Assistant

-### Вручную
-Скопируйте папку `emaktab` в config/custom_components/

-## Настройка

-1. Откройте **Настройки → Интеграции**
-2. Нажмите **Добавить интеграцию**
-3. Выберите **eMaktab**
-4. Введите данные ребёнка:
-   - логин
-   - пароль
-   - person_id
-   - school_id

-  Чтобы узнать person_id и school_id необходимо открыть сайт emaktab.uz, Войти в систему, откртыь DevTools, вкладка network установить филтр на fetch/XHR. Обновить страницу. Первый же запрос /links, в строке запроса и в теле ответа будет необходимын данные.

-Можно добавить несколько детей.

-## Создаваемые сущности

-### School Day
-- Дата учебного дня
-- Все уроки в нормализованном JSON

-### Average Mark
-- Средний балл за день
-- `0`, если нет оценок или каникулы

-### Update eMaktab Data
-- Обновление данных сенсоров

-## Примечания

-- Интеграция использует неофициальные API eMaktab
-- Возможны изменения со стороны сервиса
-- Используйте на свой страх и риск

-## Лицензия
-MIT
+Custom (unofficial) Home Assistant integration for the **eMaktab** electronic diary service.

+This integration allows you to access school day information, lessons, and daily average marks directly in Home Assistant.

+---

+## Disclaimer

+This integration is **not affiliated with, endorsed by, or connected to eMaktab or its developers**.
+It is an independent, community-developed project.

+---

+## Features

+- School day data retrieval
+- Normalized lessons data:
+  - subject
+  - topic
+  - homework
+  - mark
+- Daily average mark calculation
+- Support for multiple children
+- Configuration via Home Assistant UI (Config Flow)
+- Designed for automations and voice assistants

+---

+## Installation

+### Via HACS (recommended)

+1. Open **HACS** in Home Assistant
+2. Go to **Integrations**
+3. Click **Add Custom Repository**
+4. Add this repository URL and select **Integration**
+5. Search for **eMaktab** and install it
+6. Restart Home Assistant

+---

+## Configuration

+Configuration is done entirely through the Home Assistant UI.

+During setup, the following data is required:

+- eMaktab login
+- eMaktab password
+- `person_id`
+- `school_id`

+If multiple children are available, you can create multiple configuration entries.

+> ℹ️ The required identifiers are provided by the eMaktab service for each student.

+---

+## Entities

+### Sensor: School Day

+- State: current school day date
+- Attributes include:
+  - lessons (normalized data)
+  - student information
+  - source metadata

+---

+### Sensor: Average Mark

+- State: average mark for the current school day
+- Returns `0` if there are no marks or during holidays

+---

+### Button: Update eMaktab Data

+- Forces an immediate update of all configured eMaktab entries

+---

+## Notes

+- This integration relies on the eMaktab web service and may stop working if the service changes
+- No official API is used
+- Data is retrieved using authenticated web sessions

+---

+## License

+MIT License